CreativeWolfies/akyanet-research/akyanet.md

 ### Akyanet flag

 The Akyanet flag (see Resources > Images) is a red and black flag (anarcho-communist flag) in the background with the Akyanet logo on top of it.

+### Activism

+Every members is free from joining activist groups in foreign countries.
+But no one should pretend acting on behalf of Akyanet.

+If, on rare occasions, the community of Akyanet strongly agrees on taking part in a protest, this same protest **must** be a peaceful one.

+Protests in countries threatening Akyanet or threatening to use lethal weapons / mass-destruction weapons should be avoided.

+### Propaganda

+Propaganda posters for Akyanet can exist, but it must always be [objective](https://en.wikipedia.org/wiki/Journalistic_objectivity), clearly show the source of the information, and the information must always be right (therefore, [peer-reviewed](https://en.wikipedia.org/wiki/Peer_review)).

+These "propaganda" posters could show, for example, motivating messages for everyone.

+The drawing or the things that are displayed on propaganda must not offense anyone.
+It could denounce the acts of a company, but not the person running the company.

+Propaganda cannot take form as censorship.

+We should remember that, in these companies, the workers are almost forced to do what they are ordered to do, and the bosses are also forced to keep the competition going because more ruthless companies could make them bankrupt if they do not.

+Propaganda will be used only to motivate people or helping them understand what some companies or nations are doing wrong, but arousing hate towards an individual or a group of individuals will never ever be the goal of Akyanet.

+### Diplomacy

+As the population of Akyanet will start to grow, the need for diplomats will increase.

+Diplomats are workers in charge of official relationships with other countries or communities.

+They are appointed by the Akyanet members using [Schulze STV](https://en.wikipedia.org/wiki/Schulze_STV) for a 3 months mandate.

+As for council members, they are revokable.

+As diplomats, they need to cooperate closely to the GC to correctly represent the interests of the Akyanet community and to promote peace around the world.

 ## Notes